-You might get your cat a ton of toys to play while you’re gone and keep boredom away.
+You might get your cat a ton of toys to play with while you’re gone to keep boredom away.

 It doesn’t matter at all if your cat isn’t interested in playing with those toys.

-Your cat will rather sleep than play with something they don’t like.
+Your cat will rather sleep than play with something it doesn’t like.

-Besides that, you’re far more interesting to play with than any other inanimate objects.
+Besides that, you’re far more interesting to play with than any other inanimate object.

 If your demanding cat is driving your crazy with their playfulness, you might think about getting some new toys.